Gowtham-123/CropPredict/original_README.md

 Some things to consider for your README:
 - A brief description of the problem and how you chose to solve it.
-- A high level timeline telling us what you tried and what the results from that were
+- A high level timeline telling us what you tried and what the results from that were.
-- What your final / best approach was and how it performed
+- What your final / best approach was and how it performed.
-- Technical choices you made during the project
+- Technical choices you made during the project.
 - What challenges or compromises did you face during the project?
 - What did you learn along the way?
 - If you had more time, what would you improve?